ray-project/ray/doc/source/rllib-concepts.rst

 Besides some boilerplate for defining the PPO configuration and some warnings, there are two important arguments to take note of here: ``make_policy_optimizer=choose_policy_optimizer``, and ``after_optimizer_step=update_kl``.

 The ``choose_policy_optimizer`` function chooses which `Policy Optimizer <#policy-optimization>`__ to use for distributed training.
 You can think of these policy optimizers as coordinating the distributed workflow needed to improve the policy.
-Depending on the trainer config, PPO can switch between a simple synchronous optimizer (the default), or a multi-GPU optimizer that implements minibatch SGD:
+Depending on the trainer config, PPO can switch between a simple synchronous optimizer, or a multi-GPU optimizer that implements minibatch SGD (the default):

 .. code-block:: python